Last updated: 29th May 2026

 Photography during workshops

-Participants decide what information to upload during a workshop.
+Participants decide what information to upload when trialling the app.
 Some family history stories may involve sensitive or deeply personal details.

 We encourage participants to consider carefully whether they wish to include such information, particularly where it relates to living individuals.